The following sections provide an overview of WebLogic Server deployment:

 Optional packages are delivered as basic JAR files that have no deployment descriptors.
 You simply designate the JAR as an optional package at deployment time, and WebLogic Server registers the file with the target servers you select.
 After the optional package has been registered, you can then deploy J2EE modules and applications that reference the optional package in their

-MANIFEST.MF files. in Developing Applications with WebLogic Server describes how to assemble and configure optional packages, and how to configure J2EE modules that utilize optional packages.
+MANIFEST.MF files.
+Creating Shared J2EE Libraries and Optional Packages in Oracle Fusion Middleware Developing Applications for Oracle WebLogic Server describes how to assemble and configure optional packages, and how to configure J2EE modules that utilize optional packages.

 Deploying Shared Java EE Libraries and Dependent Applications describes how to deploy optional packages and J2EE modules that reference optional packages.

 A JMS, JDBC, or WebLogic Diagnostic Framework (WLDF) application module can be deployed as a stand-alone resource, in which case the resource is available in the domain targeted during deployment, or as part of an Enterprise application.
 An application module deployed as part of an Enterprise Application is available only to the enclosing application (an application-scoped resource).
 Using application-scoped resources ensures that an application always has access to required resources, and simplifies the process of deploying the application into new environments.

 In contrast to system modules, application modules are owned by the developer who created and packaged the module, rather than the Administrator who deploys the module.
 This means that the Administrator has more limited control over JDBC, JMS, and WLDF application modules.
 When deploying an application module, an Administrator can change resource properties that were specified in the module, but cannot add or delete resources.